Esanai: Transport links

 The main way to reach this place has been via Trichy (Tiruchirappalli).
 However, from either Trichy or Lalgudi, buses towards Tirumanur or Thiruvayaru have stopped at Alandur-Mettur.
 Alternatively, buses have travelled to Pullambadi, from where local buses then went to Aalambadi Mettur, about four kilometers (3 miles) from Esanai.

 Trains from Chennai have stopped at Dalmiapuram or Tiruvaiyaru, from where taxis can be taken to Esanai.
 Trains from Trichy have stopped at Lalgudi, from where taxis or local buses have been available to Esanai.

-Sri HariHara Puthra Swamy Temple

-This temple of Lord Ayyappan is very famous, and his deity is called "Sri Harihara Puthra Swamy" by the populace.
-Also, there is a Lord Kamatchi Amman deity in this temple.
-People visit this holy people to pay their rituals and give offerings.
-The following festivals and functions are being celebrated with gaiety and grandeur with Vedic importance.